 To plan and run a clothes party you don’t even need to have lots of friends.
 Luckily, we live in the digital era, and posting on your social media and inviting your followers to such an event will be the best thing that can happen to you as a blogger and to your fans.

 Poshmark is one of the most user-friendly platforms for bloggers to sell, and for loyal followers to buy clothes.
-There are virtually no shipping fees for customers, as the price is added in the product’s and the user gets a complete breakdown of the item as soon as they try to purchase the items.
+There are virtually no shipping fees for customers, as the price is added to the product and the user gets a complete breakdown of the item as soon as they try to purchase the items.

 The best thing about this platform is that you don’t need to take professional photos of the items you want to sell, therefore a quick snap with your smartphone will do the work.